Package Torello.Java

 Parameters:

-directory - This must be a "directory" not a "file" instance of public class FileNode or an exception shall be thrown.
+directory - This must be a "directory" not a "file" instance of FileNode or an exception shall be thrown.
 If this class is a directory, then every file that is currently in this directory shall be copied to the 'targetDirectory.'
 This parameter may not be null.

 filter - This parameter may be null, but if it is not, each file will be tested by this java-lambda for identifying whether or not it meets the "accept" or "reject" interface before copying is performed.